Krishesh/nyefpokharadocs/docs/source/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`super_users_docs` section for further information

 .. note::

    This project is under active development.

 Contents
 --------